eptenke/grat/README.md

 The first goal is to create a GRAT: a minimally self-compiling compiler.
 Basic tools toward this end will be a 3D printer and a programmable robotic arm.
 The first GRAT will likely be a modified open source programmable robotic arm project.

 Good candidates should be desktop-sized, affordable, open source, and programmable.
 An Annin AR2 might be a good first place to look.
 The AR2 and AR3 have project goals in line with ours, and are touted to put robotics within grasp of the common user.
 They're also supposedly printable, though aluminum construction may be preferred.
 If plastic extrusion is possible for an AR2 parts, this might be a good starting place.
+However, it is quite expensive.

+Other options include the Thor arm or the BCN3D Moveo.
+Both are open source, printable, and more affordable, but the question is whether they're powerful enough.

 Eventually, it should be possible to spend $300 for a minimal arm and printer, download the bootstrapper instructions, and bootstrap a grat, from which you can build any other robotics project.
 We are currently nowhere close, but that is the goal.